TYPES OF PAGEANTS:

 Fair and Festival Titleholders: A contestant currently holding a fair or festival title that does NOT lead to another state or national competition is eligible to compete as an At-Large titleholder at the Miss Illinois’ Outstanding Teen Competition.

 At Large Contestants: If you compete in a local for the 2018 Miss Illinois’ Outstanding Teen Competition and do not win, do not have the opportunity to compete at a local, and do not become an appointed teen, you have the option to pay a fee and compete at the State Competition.
 Applications and payments must be received by February 15th.

 ARE YOU THE NEXT MISS ILLINOIS’ OUTSTANDING TEEN?

-To compete in the Miss Illinois’ Outstanding Teen Scholarship Pageant, a contestant must first win a local preliminary pageant.
+To compete in the Miss Illinois’ Outstanding Teen Scholarship Pageant, a contestant can first win a local preliminary pageant.
 Some locals are open and some have specific geographic eligibility requirements, based on where you live or attend school.

 Step 1: Find a Local Pageant in Your Area